 An alcoholic is like anyone else who is addicted to drugs.
 The user requires the substance in order to feel normal, as the absence of it will cause withdrawals.
 The only difference is that alcohol withdrawal symptoms can often be more dangerous than any drug.

-What are the Effects of Coming Off Alcohol?
+What are the Signs of Alcohol Withdrawal?

 Alcohol withdrawal syndrome is caused when someone who has been drinking heavily for a long time does not have a drink for at least six hours.
 It begins with mild effects such as tremors, nausea, anxiety, increased heart rate, headache, sweating, and vomiting.
 In terms of mental health, alcohol withdrawal syndrome can involve nightmares, insomnia, confusion, and irritability.

 Even if these symptoms don’t sound mild to you, they pale in comparison to severe alcohol withdrawal syndrome, known also as delirium tremens.
 Delirium tremens (DT) is known to involve visual, auditory, and tactile hallucinations.
 Typical symptoms of DT also include extreme agitation and confusion and can also result in a fever.
 In particularly bad cases, seizures can occur.
 Delirium tremens can be fatal.

 The duration of alcohol withdrawal syndrome depends on how long a person has been drinking, how heavily they have been drinking, and that person’s unique physiology.
 If you begin to suffer symptoms of alcohol withdrawal, they will likely get worse over two to three days.
 The most severe withdrawals require hospitalization.
 Some people may experience milder withdrawal symptoms for weeks.

 Are You at Risk for Alcohol Withdrawal Syndrome?